bustavo/carelink_notificator/README.md

 Carelink Notificator
 ====================

-Ruby script that uses decoding-carelink ( http://github.com/bewest/decoding-carelink/ ) to download Glucose History from a Medtronic pump and sends notifications to services such as Pushover
+Ruby script that uses decoding-carelink ( http://github.com/bewest/decoding-carelink/ ) to download Glucose History from a Medtronic pump and sends BG notifications to services such as Pushover

+This script is still under testing.

+As of now, it notifies for:
+— High Blood Glucose
+— Low Blood Glucose
+— Out of Range error ( For when the Carelink cannot access the Pump data )

 How is it used?
 ====================